 Hatch Memorial Shell

-The Hatch Memorial Shell has continued to be a favorite spot for millions of people to relax in the fresh air and enjoy great music of all genres from all over the world.
-Performers have included the Stylistics, jazz ensembles from local high schools, the Boston Landmarks Orchestra, Blues Traveler, Collective Soul, Green Day, Three Dog Night, the Guess Who, and New England’s own Orpheus, Aerosmith, James Taylor, Ill Wind and Arlo Guthrie continuing the legacy of folk music.
-Built to serve a crowd of 10,000, there were 400,000 attendees for the Bicentennial Celebration in 1976.
-The annual July 4th Boston Pops Concert has become an iconic tradition for Boston and all of New England.
+The Hatch Memorial Shell has continued to be a favorite spot for millions of people to relax in the fresh air and enjoy wonderful music of all genres from across the world.
+Performers have included jazz ensembles from local high schools, The Boston Landmarks Orchestra, The Stylistics, Blues Traveler, Collective Soul, Green Day, Three Dog Night, The Guess Who along with New England’s own Orpheus, Aerosmith, James Taylor, Ill Wind and Arlo Guthrie, to name a few.

 (by Carol Starkey)